-MUS 391 - Junior Recital (0)
+MUS 391W - Junior Recital (0)

 This is a half-hour solo recital of appropriate literature.
 Students must be enrolled in Applied Music in the semester in which the recital is performed.
-Graded H, S, U.
+Graded H, S, U. This is a Writing in the Discipline (WID) course

 Prerequisite: 15 credit hours (five semesters) of Applied Music in the appropriate instrument.